irmen/prog8/docs/source/targetsystem.rst

 will corrupt any Vera operations that were going on in the main program.
 The routines are::

     cx16.save_vera_context()
-    ; perhaps also cx16.save_virtual_registers() here...
-    ; ... do your work that uses vera here!...
+    ; perhaps also cx16.save_virtual_registers() here... see caution below ; ... do your work that uses vera here!...
-    ; perhaps also cx16.restore_virtual_registers() here...
+    ; perhaps also cx16.restore_virtual_registers() here... see caution below cx16.restore_vera_context()
-    cx16.restore_vera_context()

 .. caution::
-    The Commander X16's 16 'virtual registers' R0-R15 are located in zeropage and *are not preserved* in the IRQ handler!
+    The Commander X16's 16 'virtual registers' R0-R15 *are not preserved* in the IRQ handler!
+(On any system!)
     So you should make sure that the handler routine does NOT use these registers, or do some sort of saving/restoring yourself of the ones that you do need in the IRQ handler.
+Note that Prog8 itself may also use these registers, so be very careful.
+    This is not a X16 specific thing; these registers also exist on the other compiler targets, and the same issue holds there.

-    There are two utility routines in cx16 that save and restore *all* 16 registers so it's a bit inefficient but safe.
+    There are two utility routines in cx16 that save and restore *all* 16 registers.
+It's a bit inefficient if only a few are clobbered, but it's easy to put calls to them into your IRQ handler routine at the start and end.
-    (these are ``save_virtual_registers()`` and ``restore_virtual_registers()``)
+    These routines are ``cx16.save_virtual_registers()`` and ``cx16.restore_virtual_registers()``.

-    It is also advised to not use floating point calculations inside IRQ handler routines.
+    It is also advised to **not use floating point calculations** inside IRQ handler routines.
     Beside them being very slow, there are intricate requirements such as having the correct ROM bank enabled to be able to successfully call them (and making sure the correct ROM bank is reset at the end of the handler), and the possibility